yuvalmGS/gigaspaces-wiki-jekyll/xap97net/basic-processing-unit-container.markdown

 # Automatic Event Listener Creation And Management

-An [event listener container|Event Driven Architecture] is one of the most commonly used GigaSpaces components as part of a processing unit.
+An depanlinkevent listener containertengahlink./event-driven-architecture.htmlbelakanglink is one of the most commonly used GigaSpaces components as part of a processing unit.
 Similarly to the other components, such event containers can be automatically detected, created and managed by the basic container.
 The basic container will automatically detect classes that need to be wrapped with the proper event listener container via the corresponding `EventDriven` attributes (`PollingEventDriven` or `NotifyEventDriven`) that mark them.

 {% refer %}
-See [Polling Container Component|Polling Container Component] and [Notify Container Component|Notify Container Component] for more info regarding event listener containers.
+See depanlinkPolling Container Componenttengahlink./polling-container-component.htmlbelakanglink and depanlinkNotify Container Componenttengahlink./notify-container-component.htmlbelakanglink for more info regarding event listener containers.
 {% endrefer %}